petersalomonsen/wasm-git/README.md

 All of these pull requests are merged to emscripten master as of 2020-03-29.

+See [.travis.yml](.travis.yml) for a full build and test pipeline including installing emscripten.

 Run [setup.sh](setup.sh) first to download libgit2 and apply patches.

-The script in [emscriptenbuild/build.sh](emscriptenbuild/build.sh) shows how to configure and build, and you'll find the resulting `lg2.js` / `lg2.wasm` under the generated `emscriptenbuild/examples` folder.
+Given you have installed and activated emscripten, you can use the script in [emscriptenbuild/build.sh](emscriptenbuild/build.sh) to configure and build, and you'll find the resulting `lg2.js` / `lg2.wasm` under the generated `emscriptenbuild/examples` folder.

 An example of interacting with libgit2 from nodejs can be found in [examples/example_node.js](examples/example_node.js).